Battle railway station

-It was opened on 1 January 1852.
-The station building was designed by William Tress, is Grade II listed and considered to be one of the finest Gothic-style small stations in the country.
+It was opened on 1 January 1852 and line to Hastings opening a month later.
+The Gothic-style station building, designed by William Tress, is Grade II listed.

 Battle station consists of two platforms linked by a footbridge (with steps on both sides) and a station building housing a ticket office and waiting room.
 Train information is provided in the form of automated announcements, displays and poster timetables.
 All the original sidings have now gone and now form part of the car park.
 The platforms are staggered and originally did not overlap as they do now, but were extended to cater for eight-carriage trains before the 1986 electrification of the line by British Rail.